-The need for and benefit derived from universal population screening to identify adolescents with mild or moderate idiopathic scoliosis (i.e., scoliotic curves of <40° to 50°) has been a subject of debate and disagreement in the medical community for several decades.
-Curves of this degree are often asymptomatic in adolescence with the exception of cosmetic deformity, the majority of such curves will not progress significantly during adolescence, and the likelihood of continued progression in adulthood is low in curves that are less than 30 degrees at skeletal maturity.
+The need for and benefit derived from universal population screening to identify adolescents with mild or moderate idiopathic scoliosis (i.e., scoliotic curves of $<40^{\circ}-50^{\circ}$ ) has been a subject of debate and disagreement in the medical community for several decades.
+Curves of this degree are often asymptomatic in adolescence, with the exception of cosmetic deformity; the majority of such curves will not progress significantly during adolescence, and the likelihood of continued progression in adulthood is low for curves less than 30° at skeletal maturity.
 However, the ability to identify which cases of AIS are likely to worsen significantly during adolescence is limited.
-Therefore, the rationale behind screening for milder degrees of scoliosis is that if early, effective treatment can be instituted for people with AIS, then curve progression can be slowed or halted before skeletal maturity, which theoretically could improve long-term outcomes.
+Therefore, the rationale behind screening for milder degrees of scoliosis is that if early, effective treatment can be instituted for persons with AIS, then curve progression can be slowed or halted before skeletal maturity, which theoretically could improve long-term outcomes.

-Most AIS screening methods are low-cost and non-invasive; however, because they measure trunk rotation or trunk asymmetry rather than actual spinal curvature, and because inter-examiner error precludes reliable correlation of screening results with a specific degree of spinal curvature, a confirmatory X-ray is needed to quantify severity of AIS.
-44, 45 attributed to Adams, with or without a scoliometer.
-For the FBT, a child bends forward at the waist until the spine is parallel to the horizontal plane.
-The examiner then checks the child's back for rib humps or other spinal asymmetries.
+Most AIS screening methods are low-cost and noninvasive; however, because they measure trunk rotation or trunk asymmetry rather than actual spinal curvature, and because interexaminer error precludes reliable correlation of screening results with a specific degree of spinal curvature, a confirmatory x-ray is needed to quantify severity of AIS.